I research and design hardware architectures and software systems that improve

 architectural changes to general-purpose hardware accelerators like GPUs.

-In 2016 I started as a new assistant professor of Computer Engineering at Purdue University, where I lead the AALP research group.
+In 2016 I started as an assistant professor of Computer Engineering at Purdue University, where I lead the AALP research group.

 Academically, I am a computer architect.
 I study the design of the hardware components that efficiently solve problems written in software.
 I completed my PhD in Computer Architecture at the University of British Columbia in 2015 where my advisor was Professor Tor Aamodt.
-My PhD dissertation was nominated by the Faculty of Applied Science for the Governor General's Gold Medal and was selected as UBC's nomination for the 2016 ACM Doctoral Dissertation Award.
-During the course of my PhD I interned for the research divisions of both AMD and NVIDIA, where I worked on the design of future GPU computing microarchitectures.
+My PhD dissertation was nominated by the Faculty of Applied Science for the Governor General's Gold Medal and was selected as UBC's nomination for the 2016 ACM Doctoral Dissertation Award During the course of my PhD, I was awarded the NVIDIA graduate fellowship in 2013 and interned for the research divisions of both AMD and NVIDIA, where I worked on the design of future GPU computing microarchitectures.
 Prior to entering graduate school, I worked as a software engineer at Electronic Arts where I gained insight into how industrial software is really made.

 |Synthesis Lectures on Computer Architecture||